E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 Karnataka’s digital stamping framework is based on the Stamp (Payment of Duty by Means of E-Stamping) Rules, 2009, under the broader Karnataka Stamp Act 1957.
 These rules allow for duties to be paid electronically rather than via physical stamp papers.

-Together, the Act and Rules define procedures, authorized collection centers, required documentation, verification, and penalties for noncompliance.
-It is critical that users and property professionals stay aligned with these guidelines as they evolve.
+Together, the Act and Rules define procedures, authorised collection centres, required documentation, verification, and penalties for noncompliance.
+Users and property professionals must stay aligned with these guidelines as they evolve.

 How Digital E-Stamping Works in Karnataka

-2. Calculate Stamp Duty Enter property details, consideration value, and duty will be computed based on current rates.
-In 2025, Karnataka’s slab system charges 2 % on properties below ₹20 lakh, 3 % for ₹20–45 lakh, and 5 % above ₹45 lakh, with registration fee of 1 %.
+2. Calculate Stamp Duty: Enter property details, consideration value, and the duty will be computed based on current rates.
+In 2025, Karnataka’s slab system charges 2 % on properties below ₹20 lakh, 3 % for ₹20–45 lakh, and 5 % above ₹45 lakh, with a registration fee of 1 %.

-3. Select ACC or e-Stamp Portal Authorized Collection Centers (ACCs) are designated offices or co-operative societies that can issue stamped certificates.
+3. Select ACC or e-Stamp Portal: Authorised Collection Centres (ACCs) are designated offices or co-operative societies that can issue stamped certificates.
 You may also use approved online portals if available.
+Users accessing e stamp Karnataka login through authorised portals or service centres must ensure credentials are correct before initiating payment.

 Role of Franking Charges in Bangalore